krishnatheaverage/olympiadAI/README.md

 - USNCO local and national chemistry practice
 - F=ma and USAPhO style physics practice

-There is also some early USACO-oriented roadmap scaffolding in the codebase, but the main UI and problem flow are currently centered on math, chemistry, and physics.

 ## Deployment

 The project is structured for Vercel deployment: